osism/osism.github.io/docs/guides/deploy-guide/manager.md

 The network configuration, already present on a node should be backuped before this step.
 Then you can deploy the network configuration with the network role.

+Have a look to the [network documentation](../../configuration-guide/network.md) and configure it before running this playbook.

 ```
 ./run.sh network
 ```